-Sustainable Product name: Barings Europa Fund Legal entity identifier: 549300CNMCZVRZ8L2R50 investment means an investment in an Environmental and/or social characteristics economic activity that contributes to an environmental or Does this financial product have a sustainable investment objective? social objective, provided that the Yes \boxtimes No investment does not significantly harm any It will make a minimum of sustainable lt promotes Environmental/ Social (E/S) environmental or investments with an environmental characteristics and while it does not have as its social objective and objective a sustainable investment, it will have a objective: % that the investee minimum proportion of % of sustainable investments companies follow good governance practices. in economic activities that qualify with an environmental objective in economic as environmentally sustainable activities that qualify as environmentally The EU Taxonomy under the EU Taxonomy sustainable under the EU Taxonomy is a classification system laid down in in economic activities that do not with an environmental objective in economic Regulation (EU) qualify as environmentally activities that do not qualify as environmentally 2020/852, sustainable under the EU sustainable under the EU Taxonomy establishing a list of Taxonomy environmentally sustainable with a social objective economic activities.
-That Regulation does It will make a minimum of sustainable It promotes E/S characteristics, but will not make any \boxtimes not lay down a list investments with a social objective: sustainable investments of socially % sustainable economic activities.
+Sustainable Product name: Barings Europa Fund investment means an investment in an Environmental and/or social characteristics economic activity that contributes to an environmental or Does this financial product have a sustainable investment objective? social objective, provided that the Yes \boxtimes No investment does not significantly harm any It will make a minimum of sustainable lt promotes Environmental/ Social (E/S) environmental or characteristics and while it does not have as its investments with an environmental social objective and objective: % objective a sustainable investment, it will have a that the investee minimum proportion of % of sustainable investments companies follow good governance practices. in economic activities that qualify with an environmental objective in economic The EU Taxonomy as environmentally sustainable activities that qualify as environmentally under the EU Taxonomy sustainable under the EU Taxonomy is a classification system laid down in in economic activities that do not with an environmental objective in economic Regulation (EU) qualify as environmentally activities that do not qualify as environmentally 2020/852, sustainable under the EU sustainable under the EU Taxonomy establishing a list of Taxonomv environmentally sustainable with a social objective economic activities.
+That Regulation does It promotes E/S characteristics, but will not make any It will make a minimum of sustainable \boxtimes not lay down a list investments with a social objective: sustainable investments of socially % sustainable economic activities.